-Southwestern scholarships, subsidies and awards cannot exceed costs for tuition (for 12-17 hours) technology and student association fees.
+Southwestern scholarships, subsidies and awards cannot exceed costs for tuition (for 12-17 hours) technology and student association fees, and reasonable dorm and cafeteria costs.

 Scholarships listed here are available for full-time students taking 12 or more hours each semester at Southwestern's campus.